Animal Cops

-Animal Cops is an American reality television franchise that are originally produced in the United States for Animal Planet.
+Animal Cops is an American reality television franchise that was originally produced in the United States for Animal Planet.
 Animal Planet has also presented a special edition of Animal Cops with 2009 episodes such as "Back from the Brink" and "Extreme Danger".
 Also scenes from Animal Planet's other show "Animal Precinct" have been featured in "Animal Cops" special, "Cats: Born to Survive" (about various cases involving cats and featured experts talking about the natural traits that help cats to survive).
 This is due to "Animal Cops" being based on the "Animal Precinct" concept.